antebudimir/business-directory/README.md

 # Business directory

-A business directory styled with SASS.
+Responsive business directory styled with SASS.
 Data fetching and state management done with React-query.
-React router used to navigate through pages.
+React router 6 used to navigate through pages.